 Assistant Professor of Modern/Contemporary Dance

-Modern/Contemporary Dance Technique 2 is an advanced-beginning level class, which will establish an foundational experience with modern dance technique.
-The studio will be our laboratory for this semester-long exploration of a wide range of modern dance concepts with a focus on sensation, initiation, expansive use of space, efficiency, safety, connectivity and embodiment of phrase work.
-Along the way we will also bring attention to alignment, spatial clarity, use of breath, increasing range of motion and the development of strength and stamina.
-The hope is that this consistent engagement in movement practice over the course of the semester will form the basis of a sustainable and deeply engaged movement practice - one that may inform a lifetime of embodied creative process.+– Modern/Contemporary Dance Technique 4: High Intermediate Level
+Modern-Contemporary Dance Technique 3 is an intermediate-level class, which will build on students' previous study of modern dance technique.
+The studio will be our laboratory for a semester-long exploration of a wide range of modern dance concepts with a focus on deepening sensation, clarifying points of initiation in the body, expansive use of space, connectivity and increasingly complex phrase work.
+Along the way we will give continued attention to alignment, spatial clarity, breath, increasing range of motion and the development of strength and stamina.
+Ultimately, the goal is for each student to engage a holistic approach to contemporary/modern dance technique - moving beyond rote mimicry toward dynamic, fully expansive movement exploration.
+The hope is that this will form the basis of a sustainable and deeply engaged movement practice - one that may inform a lifetime of embodied creative process.
+Variable Credit.

-Modern/Contemporary Dance Technique 4 is a high-intermediate level class, which will build on students' previous study of modern dance technique.
-The studio will be our laboratory for this semester-long exploration of a wide range of modern dance concepts with a focus on sensation, initiation, expansive use of space, efficiency, safety, connectivity and increasingly complex phrase work.
-Along the way we will give continued attention to alignment, spatial clarity, use of breath, increasing range of motion and the development of strength and stamina.
-Ultimately, the goal is for each student to engage in a holistic approach to contemporary/modern dance technique-moving beyond rote mimicry toward dynamic, fully expansive movement exploration.
-The hope is that this consistent engagement in movement practice over the course of the semester will form the basis of a sustainable and deeply engaged movement practice-one that may inform a lifetime of embodied creative process.Prerequisite: previous study of modern dance technique.+– More than the Sum of its Parts: Practicing Collaborative Art-Making
+Modern-Contemporary Dance Technique 4 is designed for advanced-intermediate level dancers, as we continue to build on students' previous study of modern dance technique.
+As is true in Modern-Contemporary 3, the studio will be our laboratory for a semester-long exploration of a wide range of modern dance concepts with a focus on deepening sensation, clarifying points of initiation in the body, expansive use of space, connectivity and increasingly complex phrase work.
+Along the way we will give continued attention to alignment, spatial clarity, breath, increasing range of motion and the development of strength and stamina.
+Further, we will begin to consider the ongoing evolution of "modern" and "contemporary," as they relate to dance "training."
+What habits are you dismantling and what seemingly divergent histories are you weaving together in your quest to develop a unique dance voice all your own?
+The hope is that this will form the basis of a sustainable and deeply engaged movement practice--one that may inform a lifetime of embodied creative process.
+This is a half course.